 - UofT work-study program: Visit the website for more information

 - Ontario Student Assistance Program (OSAP) These funds are restricted to Ontario Residents (Ontario Student Loan) and/or Canadian Residents (Canada Student Loan).
 Non-residents of Ontario are eligible for Canada Student Loans through their home province/territory.
-For more OSAP information, please visit the OSAP website.
+For more information on visit OSAP and Other Government Aid at UofT Finance.

 Scotia Professional Plan Student Plan (SPSP) Students registered in selected professional graduate programs may be eligible for further assistance through the Scotia Professional Plan Student Plan (SPSP).